Ratatosk880/WC-2026-E11502008-LEDRAPPIER/lab0/lab0.md

+# LAB0 -- Initiation to Wireshark

-# How to Install Wireshark on Ubuntu
+## 1) How to Install Wireshark on Ubuntu

 This tutorial explains how to install and launch the latest stable version of Wireshark on Ubuntu using the official PPA.